Best Internet Providers and Cheapest Plans in Toronto (Updated Monthly)

 Gigabit at an indie ISP price · Rare value

-Prices verified from provider websites as of May 1, 2026.
+Prices verified from provider websites as of June 6, 2026.
+Bell and Rogers Xfinity pricing reflects 24-month term rates.
 Promotional rates and availability vary by address.
 Always confirm before ordering.
 Prices exclude tax unless noted.
 Rogers Xfinity is the current brand name for all plans formerly marketed as Rogers Ignite.

 Full Comparison Table — Toronto Internet Plans